aosabook/500lines/pedometer/chapter.md

 * The second set of arrays contains one array per data sample taken.
 If our sampling rate is 100 and we sample data for 10 seconds, we'll have $10 * 100$, or 1000, arrays in this second set.
 * The third set of arrays is the pair of arrays enclosed within the second set.
 They both contain acceleration data in the x, y, and z directions; the first representing user acceleration and the second gravitational acceleration.

 These three tasks - parse, dot product, and filter - are all related to taking input data, and parsing and processing it to get it to a state where our resulting data set is clean enough for us to count steps.
-Due to this relationship, it makes sense to combine these tasks into one class.
-We'll call it a **Processor**.
+Due to this relationship, it makes sense to combine these tasks into one class, called a **Processor**.

 ## The Processor Class